What is Hip impingement syndrome?

 Hip Impingement Syndrome is classified into three types: Pincer Impingement (occurs due to bony overgrowth along the anterolateral rim of the acetabulum), Cam Impingement (femoral head is not round and cannot rotate smoothly inside the acetabulum, a bump forms on the edge of the femoral head), and Mixed Impingement (femoral head is not round and cannot rotate smoothly inside the acetabulum, a bump forms on the edge of (both the pincer & cam-type impingement present).

-Physiotherapy treatment and preventive measures of Hip Impingement-
+Physiotherapy treatment and preventive measures for Hip Impingement-

 MANUAL THERAPY (hip extension, internal rotation, and lateral rotation with distraction, as well as mobilization with movement).